bblabNTU/pi_soft_reboot/README.md

 ## Features

 - Hardware Wiring
-- Soft reboot functionality
+- Soft reboot by short press the power switch
-- Soft shutdown functionality
+- Soft shutdown by long press the power switch
 - register the script to run on boot

 ## Installation